coveryourfamilyGet Protected →

 What is Life Insurance and Do You Need It?

 Life insurance is one of the simplest but most important financial products available.
 In exchange for a monthly premium, your insurer agrees to pay a lump sum to your family if you die during the policy term.
+For most households, it is the foundation of a sensible financial plan — the thing that stops a death from also becoming a financial catastrophe for the people left behind.

 Who needs life insurance?